jamesboblak-school/event-architect/README.md

 ## Example case:
 ### Surprise 🎂 Birthday Party at The Colliseum
 <details><summary><strong>Freddie's first birthday is coming up!!!</strong></summary>
 He's <em>never had</em> a birthday.
 So, a big surpirise party it is!
-He loves rock music, and I want to surprise her by having ten of our closest friends and family meet us in our seats.
+He loves rock music, and I want to surprise him by having ten of our closest friends and family meet us in our seats.

 <strong>Now to organize this <em>private party</em> at a <em>public event!</em></strong>

 #### <strong>Event Architect</strong> to the rescue!
-I point my browser to the [Event Architect](https://dmartin4820.github.io/event-architect/) website and make a login:
+First, I point my browser to the [Event Architect](https://dmartin4820.github.io/event-architect/) website and make a login:
 ![Login gif](./assets/gifs/e-a_make-a-login.gif)

 Now I need to find a local rock show for the weekend of my dog's birthday.
 A quick query of the TicketMaster API reveals that Queen with Adam Lambert is playing at the Colliseum!
-Her favorite band ever!!
+His favorite band ever!!
 Then we're going to the beach . . .
 ![Search Public Events gif](./assets/images/e-a_ticketmaster.png)

 I create the event: